jtushman/pragmatic-ai.github.io/index.markdown

+---
+layout: custom
+---
 # Pragmatic AI - Core Principles
 *Version 0.0.1*

+Pragmatic AI applies battle-tested software development principles to the world of artificial intelligence.
+Instead of chasing the latest trends or implementing AI for its own sake, Pragmatic AI focuses on delivering systems that solve real problems effectively, securely, and ethically.

+---

 ### Value-Driven Development
 - Focus on delivering real business value rather than implementing AI for its own sake